NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

   S/P   - Enable dragging of point/steerpoint in current edited polygon.
 INS S/P - Insert selected point/steerpoint in current edited polygon.
 Then use cursor.
 ADD S/P - Append point/steerpoint to current edited polygon (if it has room for more).
 Then use cursor.
-DEL S/P - Delete selected point/steerpoint in current edited polygon.
 RPOL    - If RPOL being edited, this is which one.
+To select one from another landing base, use the landing base selector on nav-panel and press 'L' button.
 MPOL    - If MPOL being edited, this is which one.
 MYPS    - Move own position in chunks up/down the display.
 MMAN    - MapManual movement, and map no longer follows own position.
 See cursor for more details.